dellius-alexander/Docker-Registry/README.md

 <br/>

+1. Edit the /etc/docker/daemon.json file by adding a object to allow our private registry.

+    ```json
+    {
+        // The value is an array and can hold multiple registries
+        "insecure-registries": [ "myregistry.domain.com/:5000" ]
+    }
+    ```

-1. Create a secret file to be used to validate username & password.
+2. Create a secret file to be used to validate username & password.
     - This example uses native basic authentication using `htpasswd` to store the secrets.
         - Install package `httpd-tools`, as `htpasswd` is part of this package
     - Create a `auth` directory for your secret.

         ```bash
         $ mkdir auth
         ```

     - Run the command:
         - htpasswd -Bbn \<username> "\<password>" > auth/htpasswd

         ```bash
         $ htpasswd -Bbn <username> "<password>" > auth/htpasswd
         $ cat auth/htpasswd
         dalexander:<Redacted Password>
         ```

-2. Create a `certs` directory and copy the .crt and .key files from the CA into the certs directory.
+3. Create a `certs` directory and copy the .crt and .key files from the CA into the certs directory.
 The following steps assume that the files are named domain.crt and domain.key.
     - Get a registered domain/URL like: `https://myregistry.domain.com/`
     - Your DNS, routing, and firewall settings allow access to the registry’s host on port 5000/443.
 This example uses port 5000.
     - You have already obtained a certificate from a certificate authority (CA)

-3. Start the registry with basic authentication via docker-compose file.
+4. Start the registry with basic authentication via docker-compose file.

     - registry.docker-compose.yaml